valengrillo/tfcb-homework02/README.md

 - perihilar cholangiocarcinoma (n=28)
 - and intrahepatic cholangiocarcinoma (n=98)

-in accordance to the he 7th edition of the American Joint Committee on Cancer (AJCC)–Union for International Cancer Control (UICC) tumor node metastasis (TNM) classification.
-As a control are  hepatocellular carcinoma (n=100), a tumor type with well-known immunohistochemical profile.
+Control samples are hepatocellular carcinoma (n=100) , a tumor type with a well-known immunohistochemical profile.

 Each tumor sample was stained with a panel panel consisting of up to 38 antibodies, of which finally 26 were considered for the analysis, after pruning of missing data.
 Each marker column contains a continuous numeric score (from 1 to 100) based on the percentage of stained tumor cells.